jubileechurch/streethealingbromley.org/contents/sections/about_us.md

 So whether it is for you, a family member or a friend, we have a team who are willing to pray with you.
 This is for anyone who is sick, unwell or suffering from injury.
 It won't cost you anything except a moment of your time.

+#### Our Vision

+* is to get out of our buildings and to take the love of Jesus to where people are
+* to pray for people to be touched and healed by the love of God
+* to make a difference in our community by caring for people, seeing them healed and ultimately by reducing the burden on the NHS